datagrok/dialogue/problems-interface.md

 ## Other work

 Project Xanadu includes a user interface specification.
-See [comparison to xanadu][].
+See [comparison to Xanadu][].

-[comparison to xanadu]: xanadu.md
+[comparison to Xanadu]: xanadu.md